 While both social listening and monitoring collect online mentions of your keywords, they are different.
 Social media monitoring describes the process of searching for, collecting, and interacting with individual mentions, meanwhile, social listening focuses not on individual mentions, but large sets of online data and and analyses information for strategic insights.

 Social media marketing, just like any other industry, operates in both more straightforward and more complex terms, and this social listening vs monitoring business is not exempt from that.

 For example, ‘authentic content’ is a term that is easy to understand (and also an important caveat in millennial marketing) — it is what it says on the tin.
 But not every marketing concept is as clear.
 This is especially relevant when we talk about social listening vs social media monitoring.

 What’s the difference between social media listening and social media monitoring (and why does it matter)?

 There’s a huge difference between social media monitoring and social listening, despite everyone and their mother using these two popular terms interchangeably.
 Both these terms apply to the act of interacting with publicly available social media posts and meta-information you get from them for your company's benefit.
 However, the similarities end there.

 If we dig deeper into the issues of social listening vs monitoring, the difference between these two is extremely visible.
 It's seen in the goals you set, the approach you choose, the scale, the tools you use, and the complexity of the social listening process.
 Here's a convenient table of all the differences:

 |Goal - conversion||Diverse goals|

 Possible without tools

-Let's go through these qualities one by one to fully understand the core distinctions between these two concepts.
+Let's go through these qualities one by one to fully understand the core distinctions between social listening and monitoring.